WheteThunger/DroneOptions/README.md

 - Called when this plugin is determining which profile to apply to a particular drone
 - Returning a string indicates that the drone is special and should use the specified profile type
-- If all plugins return `null`, this plugin will select a profile of type `"BaseDrone"`, based on the drone owner's permission
+- If all plugins return `null`, this plugin will select a profile of type `"BaseDrone"`
 - Recommended to conditionally return your plugin's `Name` or `null`

 #### OnDroneSettingsChange